 We have two ways to solve the hard water issues so that you can comfortably use soap over shampoos.
 Let’s check these out in short before we move to the next topic.

 1. Soap and Conditioner

 The conditioner will help clear the residue and also rinse the soap properly from your hair.
-A conditioner with pH balance would go well.
-You may check the contents at the backside of the conditioner.
+A conditioner with a pH balance would go well.
+You may check the contents on the backside of the conditioner.

 2. Soap and Vinegar

 Other than the conditioner, you can also try a hair-friendly acid sometimes in your washing method.
 Instead of a conditioner, mix a tbsp. of vinegar, soap, and a few drops of lemon juice in a jug of water.

 This makes a soap solution that you may rinse after applying the soap and rinsing.
 Just a little amount of vinegar can also work great to clean the soap and residue from the scalp.

 It is no doubt that soaps work the best on hair too if you can find a good alternative to hard water.
 You just need to ensure that your soap is made up of cold press, vitamins A & E, and natural oils.
 The cold press method followed to make soap leaves Glycerin which prevents drying and breakage of hair.

 Are there any Soaps that can be used for hair wash?